-How to sustainably work from home during the COVID-19 pandemic
+How to sustainably work from home

 At work, there’s often a team of people thinking about this.
 Now that many of us are working remotely, it’s up to us to consider the impact of our energy use.
 The good news?
 It can save you money.

 One way to assess the overall energy efficiency opportunities within your house is to conduct an energy efficiency audit.
 Since having a professional home energy audit isn’t possible for many of us under stay at home orders related to COVID-19, check out the Department of Energy’s DIY home audit suggestions.

 - Convert all of your indoor and outdoor lights to LED lights.
 And be sure to check for rebates through your local utility — there are often discounts available to you at certain point of sale retailers or through a formal rebate.

 - Get a smart thermostat.
 Utilize the “eco,” or schedules, setting to save energy throughout the day when you need less heating or cooling.

 - Use the services of a company that makes renewable energy more accessible by helping you find sources and savings.

 According to the Environmental Protection Agency (EPA), the average waste generated is 4.9 pounds per person per day.
 Reducing waste starts with preventing that waste in the first place, then moving onto recycling and composting.
 Here are some suggestions to prevent waste:

 - Reduce single-use plastics.
 One great place to start is by skipping bottled water, but there are other opportunities in our households, such as buying toiletries or hand soaps in refillable containers.